Why some workouts are just better than others (for stressed-out superwomen)

 b) is it aligned with your health/fitness goals?

-and c) are you’re currently under such a high level of stress where cardio could make things worse? (see here for signs that stress is so high that it’s affecting your physical health).
+and c) are you currently under such a high level of stress where cardio could make things worse? (check out this post for signs that stress is so high that it’s affecting your physical health).

 For many women who are experiencing chronic stress and feel at or near the point of burnout, the answer is that running and bootcamp- though beloved activities- are not good choices right now.